jnpl95/Timelapse/README.md

 ## Other:
 - Look into making sure trainer can be injected into multiple instances with no interference between
 - (ADD) check for auto-loot to see if inventory is full, add option to sell useless shit and buy pots
-- (ADD) Make a label visible for a bit (or log) all options in trainer
+- (ADD) Make a label visible for a bit (or log) all actions in trainer
 - (ADD) Make Tooltips for everything
 - (ADD) Logger for mesos picked up/mobs killed/# of levels leveled up during hacking session
-- (ADD) countdown for Auto CC/CS on bottom of trainer (look into replacing useless time label on bottom right)
+- (ADD) countdown for Auto CC/CS on bottom of trainer if active (look into replacing useless time label on bottom right)
-- (ADD) chat messages for style points hehe

 ## NOTES:
 - Use Stealth Inject option in Settings for Extreme Injector
 - For all new number only textboxes, double check to see if the keypress event (in MainForm.h) is defined

-## Temp Unsorted TODO:
+## Bugs:
 - Fix ClickTeleport() tbClickTeleport, MouseTeleport() tbMouseTeleport, TeleportLoop() tbTeleportLoopDelay being empty
 - Check and fix all textbox error messages
-- Add spawn point dynamic stuff to Codecave and see if Strucs.h/SpawnControlStruct is necessary ??? maybe in helper function in codecave::, loop through listviews and return a dynamically constructed struct/array
+- Add spawn point dynamic stuff to Codecave and see if Strucs.h/SpawnControlStruct is necessary ??? maybe in helper function in codecave namespace, loop through listviews and return a dynamically constructed struct/array
-- Look into seeing if there is a pointer to see if map has reloaded (for map rush & auto cc/cs), otherwise users can click multiple times, causing the function to complete multiple times before cc'ing is actually finished
+- Look into seeing if there is a pointer to see if map has finshed loading (uses: map rush & auto cc/cs), otherwise users can click multiple times, causing the function to complete multiple times before cc'ing is actually finished
 - Fix null pointer exception for reading char for level pointer
+- Find better functions to code cave in for map name, hp, mp and exp pointers